amberjohnsonsmile/get-messages/README.md

 # Get Messages

 This script pulls all the messages from an SQS queue and saves them to a json file.
+It just reads the messages, it does not purge them from the queue.
 Clone this repo and follow the instructions below.

 To run the script: